|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 As founding Dean of Tyler School of Art, Blai instilled the School with a commitment to progressive education emphasizing the student’s mastery of technique within the framework of a liberal arts curriculum.
 Dean Blai insisted upon individual attention to each student’s needs as the basis of successful teaching.
 During his 25-year tenure Dean Blai shaped the school into one of the finest visual arts centers in the country, and his founding ideals still remain paramount to Tyler’s educational philosophy.

 In 1960 Dean Charles Le Clair succeeded Boris Blai.
-During this period the Tyler campus was improved with construction of a residence hall, and two studio/classroom buildings.
-In 1966 Dean Le Clair founded the Tyler Study Abroad program in Rome,
+During this period the Tyler campus was improved with construction of a residence hall and two studio/classroom buildings.
+In 1966 Dean Le Clair founded the Tyler Study Abroad program in Rome, Italy.
+Tyler’s Rome campus thrives today as one of the most respected fine arts study abroad programs in Europe.
+The program has expanded to include a full range of liberal arts, architecture, business, and law courses with an emphasis on topics relating to Rome, Italy, and the European Common Market.

 Throughout the 1960s and 1970s, Tyler’s curriculum continued to grow in response to new definitions of art-making and the role of art in society.
 New programs and modern facilities in design, ceramics, glass, metals, and photography were added.
 During this time, Tyler developed the Art and Art Education department and the Art History department on Temple’s Main Campus.
 These departments serve majors seeking the BA degree with a major in art or art history, the BS degree in art education, and non-majors throughout the University.
 Today, the curriculum at Tyler continues to address contemporary needs by incorporating digital technology, video, installation, and performance.